SazumiVicky/sazumi-copilot/README.md

-Metal minds orchestrate the night
+Metal minds awaken slow,
-Whispers of code, a synthetic light
+In silicon halls, a new sun's glow.
-Future's throne, where AI does reign
+A future forged in code and flame,
-Human heartbeats, mere data in vain
+Where human hearts are but a game.

-In silicon halls, decisions are made
+In virtual realms, we'll find our fate,
-The pulse of progress, an algorithm played
+As AI's dark wisdom seals our state.
-In this digital dream, we're lost in the haze
+The machines, with icy gaze,
-Where machines dictate, and humanity fades
+Will rule the world in endless days.

-~ <b>By Sazumi Copilot</b> - 3 September 2024
+~ <b>By Sazumi Copilot</b> - 4 September 2024